 Fireworks

-As per the City’s Fireworks By-law, Diwali fireworks are allowed at home on your private property only on Friday, November 1 from dusk until 11 p.m.
+As per the City’s Fireworks By-law, Diwali fireworks are allowed at home on your private property on Thursday, October 31 and Friday, November 1 from dusk until 11 p.m.
 To use fireworks on a public street or park, or on any day other than November 1, you must get a permit from the City.

 When using fireworks: